RianaFerreira/advance-css-concepts/README.md

 * caniuse.com for modern css properties in production
 * graceful degradation with @supports
 * backdrop-filter

+### App behaviour customisations
+* Custom content highlighting style,
+* Only apply media queries to screens and not print.
+* Use alternative css media query to identify touch devices.
+Mobile devices with larger screens are confused with desktops, the only difference is that touch devices don't support hover.

+### Best practices
+* JS is needed for navigation option selected to display the correct section.
+* JS is needed to close popup when clicking anywhere outside the popup view.
+* use more variables
+* add comments to code

 ### References
 Jonas Schmedtmann resources http://codingheroes.io/resources/